Weasley-J/dtt-spring-boot-parent/README.md

 >
 >
 >
-> You can easily use DTT integrate with spring's ecosystem(mybatis-plus, mybatis, ... ) and enhance
+> It's easily to use DTT to integrate with Spring's ecosystem (mybatis-plus, mybatis, ... ) and enhance
-> them，For [mybatis-plus](https://github.com/baomidou/mybatis-plus) you can integrate with `0-Code` .
+> them，For [mybatis-plus](https://github.com/baomidou/mybatis-plus)  can be `0-Code` .
 >
 >